Oxsomi/core3/README.md

 ## Requirements

 - CMake >=3.13.
-- Vulkan SDK (latest preferred, but at least 1.3.226).
+- (Optional on Windows): Vulkan SDK (latest preferred, but at least 1.3.226).
 - (Optional): Git or any tool that can work with GitHub.
+- C++ and C compiler such as MSVC or g++/gcc.
+C++ is only used for some dependencies that can't use C such as DXC.

 ## Running requirements